Skip to content

 Wake categories

-Aircraft are classified by weight into wake turbulence categories:
+Aircraft are classified by weight into wake turbulence categories (see also aircraft categories for how weight class affects performance and approach speeds):

 CategoryCodeExample aircraft